glotzerlab/p4/readme.md

 `System`
   - [ ] remove need for a separate probe `ParticleModel`, generating a probe particle on-the-fly to investigate the provided interactions (contributes to goal of writing a simulation parser)
     - to accomplish this, need to change how index of probe particle is calculated.
 Does that index ever change?
+    - PROBLEM: what if you aren't interested in body A - body A interactions, but rather in body A - body B?
+How do you investigate those with no notion of a probe particle?
+The notion of a System would have to change - it would be a collection of named particle models and a single interaction model (Or maybe a combination of a Particle Model and an Interaction Model - a ParticleModel being a named collection of BodyModels...)
   - [ ] add method for calculating an array of positions and orientations that do not produce effective overlaps (this would prevent the averaging problem that Josh pointed out).
 This could look like:
     - have high orientation resolution (e.g. 10)
     - at each position and orientation